Language

 1

-Type a value or use the slider to set the amount of money you want to adjust for inflation.
+Type a value in the Amount field or drag the slider to set the sum of money you want to adjust for inflation.

 2